sproaty/whyteboard/README.txt

 1x May 2009 - * Select tool: can select shapes to alter their colour/thickness,
                 edit text and notes, move shapes and resize them.
-Selected shapes are drawn with an outline "handle" at their corners Images and text can also be repositioned
+Selected shapes are drawn with an outline "handle" at their corners -- Images and text can also be repositioned -- can double click text/notes to edit them
               * Improved undo/redo to support editing, moving and resizing of objects as described above.
 Text edits can also be undone
               * Colour button in text input dialog, instead of always drawing